Downtown Reinvestment Grant

 Successful applicants are expected to adhere to applicable local design guidelines for building renovations, additions or new construction.

-Section 3: Evaluation & Selection Criteria
+Section 3: Evaluation and Selection Criteria

 3.1 General Review Criteria